Final Verdict: Retirement Calculators Don’t Work.

 You might spend it all in Las Vegas, leave your heirs nothing, give nothing, and go hardly anywhere.

 So these are controllable costs in that the amounts and reasons to spend or not to spend are as varied as the number of people on the earth.
-But these are the costs that define your retired life and your enjoyment of it.

 Taxes and Fees?